 Launching a New Site at Kinsta

-If you go with a managed WordPress host like Kinsta you don’t ever have to configure anything on the server.
-You can launch a new WordPress site at any time.
+If you go with an application, database, and managed WordPress host like Kinsta you don’t ever have to configure anything on the server.
+You can launch a new site at any time.
 Just log in to the MyKinsta dashboard and click on “Add a Site.”
-Your biggest task will simply be trying to strategically choose from the 24 different data center locations we offer to host your site.
+Your biggest task will simply be trying to strategically choose from the 36 different data center locations we offer to host your site.

 Need a new software package or PHP extension like Ioncube installed?
 Most likely it’s already running on Kinsta’s servers.
 But if not, you can easily enable it by clicking on a single button on the dashboard.

 2. You Have to Take Care of Backups